 Krista Fabian DeCastro is a cultural manager specializing in festival programming, events production, artist development, cultural development and international cultural exchange.
 She served as program director of Robert Wilson’s Watermill Center, manager of the international programming department at the John F. Kennedy Center for the Performing Arts, and manager of Africa Exchange, a program of 651 ARTS that supported collaborative exchanges between performing artists in the United States and Africa.
 She holds a BA from The New School and a MA in Arts Administration from Columbia University.
 She currently lives in Chicago.

-Before joining Creative Capital as Director of Grants and Services, Lisa Dent served as the Associate Curator of Contemporary Art at the Columbus Museum of Art in Ohio.
-Dent previously held curatorial staff positions at the New Museum of Contemporary Art and the Whitney Museum of American Art, and was a director at Friedrich Petzel Gallery in New York.
+Before joining Creative Capital as Director of Resources & Award Programs, Lisa Dent served as the Associate Curator of Contemporary Art at the Columbus Museum of Art in Ohio.
+Dent previously held curatorial staff positions at the New Museum of Contemporary Art, the Whitney Museum of American Art and was a director at Friedrich Petzel Gallery in New York.
 In addition, Dent has worked in film and the performing arts as a scenic designer, art director and producer on numerous projects.
 From 2004-08, Dent owned and managed Lisa Dent Gallery in San Francisco, where she presented the work of emerging and mid-career international artists.
+She has served on several juries and committees and is currently a board member of Visual AIDS.
 She has taught courses in art history and design at Cooper Union, University of California, Davis, Columbus College of Art and Design, and The Ohio State University.
 Dent received her BFA from Howard University, her MFA from New York University’s Tisch School of the Arts, and completed the Whitney Museum Independent Study Program in curatorial studies.

 Sean Elwood, Director of Programs & Initiatives

-Since joining Creative Capital in 2000, Sean has served as Grants Officer, Acting Director of the MAP Fund, Director of Grants & Services and, since 2010, as Director of Programs & Initiatives.
-Prior to Creative Capital, he was Curator/Collection Manager for the Seattle Arts Commission, Director at Ronald Feldman Fine Arts and Manager of the Art Residency Program at Centrum Foundation.
-He founded SEEDITIONS Art Publishing Company and Fuller/Elwood Gallery.
-He currently serves on the board of Triple Canopy, and on advisory boards for Lower East Side Printshop, Watts House Project and Dieu Donné Papermill.
-He regularly curates, publishes, writes about, collects and makes artworks.
+Since joining Creative Capital in 2000, Sean has served as Grants Officer; Acting Director of the MAP Fund; Director of Grants & Services; and since 2010, Director of Programs & Initiatives for the Foundation.
+Prior to joining Creative Capital, he was Curator and Art Collections Manager for the City of Seattle; Director of Special Projects at Ronald Feldman Fine Arts; and Manager of the Artist Residency Program at Centrum Foundation.
+He founded Sean Elwood Fine Arts; SEEDITIONS Art Publishing Company; and was co-founder of Fuller/Elwood Gallery in Seattle.
+He currently serves on the board of Triple Canopy and on the advisory boards for the New Foundation Seattle, the Lower East Side Printshop, and he recently established the ArtistEstates Foundation.
+In his spare time, he continues to curate, publish, write about, talk about, collect and make artworks.
 He holds a BA and MA in Visual Arts.

 Jenny Gill, Director of Communications

-Jenny Gill has a background in print- and web-based editorial work, arts administration, and studio art.
-Prior to joining Creative Capital in 2010, she produced educational programs and web content for the American Craft Council.
-Jenny has held curatorial and administrative positions at numerous commercial and university galleries, including as Gallery Director for the University of the South in Sewanee, TN.
-She also worked as a letterpress printer for eight years at the historic Hatch Show Print in Nashville.
-Jenny holds a BA in art and art history from Vanderbilt University and an MA from Bard Graduate Center for Decorative Arts, Design and Culture.
+Jenny Gill has a background in arts administration, curatorial work and studio art.
+Prior to joining Creative Capital in 2010, she produced educational programs and digital content for the American Craft Council.
+She has worked at numerous commercial and nonprofit galleries, including as Gallery Director at the University of the South (Sewanee, TN), Gallery Manager at Joan B. Mirviss Ltd. (New York) and Assistant Curator at Vanderbilt University’s Fine Arts Gallery (Nashville, TN).
+She also worked as a letterpress designer/printer at the historic Hatch Show Print, studied at the International Workshop for Ceramic Art in Tokoname, Japan, and was an artist assistant for Nashville sculptor Alan LeQuire.
+Jenny holds a BA in art and art history from Vanderbilt University, where she was awarded the Hamblet Award for studio art, and an MA from Bard Graduate Center for Decorative Arts, Design and Culture.

 Carolyn Lambert is an interdisciplinary artist who explores relationships to territory and concepts of nature.
 Her videos, objects, installations, and excursions have been exhibited and produced throughout the U.S. and Canada at venues including SculptureCenter, Exit Art, Proteus Gowanus, Flux Factory and the Urban Institute for Contemporary Arts.
 She received her MFA from Carnegie Mellon University, where she was also a Fellow at the STUDIO for Creative Inquiry.
 In support of her work, Lambert has received funding from the Steinbrenner Institute, The Sprout Fund and NYFA.
 Before coming to Creative Capital, she was the founder of Plumb and Level Design and taught digital media and web design at Marymount Manhattan and Adelphi University.